thzlima/thzlima/README.md

 ### Hello! 👋 Welcome to my profile

-- :office: I am currently working at a startup, as a back-end engineer, using PHP, Docker and Postgres to develop the Santenergy.
+- :office: I am currently working at a startup, as a back-end engineer.

-- :city_sunrise: In the past I worked with e-commerce and web applications, for about 8 years.
+- :city_sunrise: In the past I worked with e-commerce and web applications, for about 10 years.

 - :eyeglasses: I’m currently learning Flutter and Python.